A Closer Look at the Traits for Async

 moves around, but the data it points to is in the same place, as in Figure

 17-7, there’s no potential problem.
-As an independent exercise, look at the docs
+(As an independent exercise, look at the docs

-module and try to work out how you’d do
+for the types as well as the std::pin module and try to work out how you’d do

-.)
+this with a Pin wrapping a Box.)
 The key is that the self-referential type

 itself cannot move, because it is still pinned.